chefsichter/fbra-telegram/README.md

 telegram.add_command("hello", foo)

 # Always set the 'telegram.start_loop()' at the end of your code
 # or after initialization of all commands.
+The loop is a background thread,
+# that checks if you entered a command.
 telegram.start_loop()
-while True:
-   time.sleep(0.1)
+time.sleep(5*60)

 # stop the loop at the end of your code or if you don't need
 # 'telegram commands' anymore.
 It will need ca. 10 seconds to shutdown.